Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/index.md

 ## Literature

-As additional reading, we recommend the official RStudio documentation on AI-supported features.
+As additional reading, we recommend the official RStudio documentation on AI-supported features, since it is regularly updated with the latest information.